awslabs/aws-greengrass-labs-s3-file-uploader/README.md

 BucketName: <put-you-bucket-name-here>
 Interval: 10
 ```
-Log into the component and create a text file in the /home/gcc_user/upload folder:
+Log into the device and create a text file in the /home/gcc_user/upload folder:
 ```
 echo test1.txt > /home/gcc_user/upload
 ```